-- LTER Science update, issued monthly, provides brief, accessible summaries of recent science from across the Network.
-It is designed to inform partners, educators, and the broader ecological community as well as LTER Network scientists.
+- LTER Network News, issued monthly, provides brief, accessible summaries of recent science from across the Network as well as regular organizational updates.
+It is designed to inform LTER network scientists and staff, as well as partners, educators, and the broader ecological community.
 Please share and encourage your colleagues to subscribe.

 - NSF Science Communications Officer Cheryl Dybas works directly with LTER investigators and their university news offices to develop and distribute news releases on major publications.
 Please contact Cheryl, or ask your press office to do so, as soon as you know a paper has been accepted for publication.
 Adequate lead time is critical for distributing press releases while the media is still interested.

-- The Network Communications Office gathers and shares information that is less time-sensitive, including post-release publications, education and outreach activities, LTER presence at scientific meetings, and synthesis working group activities.
-The NCO also collaborates with NSF’s Public Affairs Office to organize the annual LTER-NSF symposium.
+- The LTER Network Office gathers and shares information that is less time-sensitive, including post-release publications, education and outreach activities, LTER presence at scientific meetings, and synthesis working group activities.

 Social media.
-The NCO has an active social media presence at @USLTER on Twitter, at USLTER on Facebook, and at US LTER on YouTube.
+The LNO has an active social media presence at @USLTER on Twitter and USLTER on YouTube.
 Like or follow us for the latest news on what’s happening at other sites, as well as resources in science communications, synthetic ecology, and open data.

 Mailing lists.
-The NCO maintains email discussion lists and archives records of LTER Network committees.
+The LNO maintains email discussion lists and archives records of LTER Network committees.

 Communications training and resources.
-Need to identify a good freelance producer or writer?
 Looking for some professional development or just putting together a brownbag on blogging, video, or social media?
-We are developing a set of communications resources and offering occasional training opportunities online, at meetings, and at the All-Scientists’ Meeting.
-If you don’t yet see what you’re looking for, don’t hesitate to connect the LTER NCO Deputy Director, Marty Downs.
+We have a set of communications resources and offering occasional training opportunities online, at meetings, and at the All-Scientists’ Meeting.
+If you don’t yet see what you’re looking for, don’t hesitate to connect the LTER Network Office Director, Marty Downs.